- 10 Year Update Anthony M. Cornicelli’s Hip Resurfacing with Dr. Brooks 2007

 March 13, 2017

 To start off I am a 41 year very active male.
 I was always active in sports growing up and played college and semi pro football.
 I would workout 5-6 days a week, basketball twice a week, weightlifting, cardio, & crossfit, in addition to being active with my family.
 I had never been seriously injured previously.
 I am 6’1″ 235 and in very good shape.
-One morning in late July I played basketball early morning with a group of guys and later that afternoon took some clients out to play golf and about half way through I … Read the rest
+One morning in late July I played basketball early morning with a group of guys and later that afternoon took some clients out to play golf and about half way through I could not turn on a golf ball.
+I have pain in my groin and was certain I pulled something or it was a nerve.
+From … Read the rest

 February 22, 2017